Ego8316/webserv/README.md

 # 🌐 WebServ

-A fully functional HTTP/1.1 web server implementation in C++98.
+A fully functional HTTP/1.1 web server implementation (mostly) in C++98.
 This project provides deep insight into the HTTP protocol, non-blocking I/O, and the architecture of web servers like NGINX.

 ## 📋 Table of Contents